Have trouble viewing the e-newsflash?

 Everyone makes mistakes; professionals acknowledge them, apologize, and either correct the problem or offer to make up for it in some way.
 That was not done here.

 If the situation changes, we will update you.

 ALAP's monthly Salo(o)ns are small, informal gatherings at which we discuss a topic of interest, then socialize over snacks and champagne.
 They're held at members' homes, but all the member has to do is provide the space: ALAP brings the food and drinks, so hosting is a breeze!

-We're looking for Salo(o)n hosts for June and later in the year.
+We're looking for Salo(o)n hosts for September through December.
 If you'd like to be a Host with the Most, please write Dan or Jon (email addresses at the bottom of the newsletter) and let us know!